Tucked away at the top of the south, way off State Highway 1, Nelson is a town of 50,000 people working hard at enjoying themselves.

 Out in Stoke is McCashin’s Brewery, descended from Mac’s Brewery, the small beer maker which launched a revolution as one of the original purveyors of craft beer in the country, breaking the two big breweries’ long stranglehold on the beer market back in the 1980s.
 It’s a welcoming place to visit, child-friendly and with regular live music and wood-fired pizza on offer as well.

 Nelson is a gorgeous city, surrounded as it is by Tasman Bay, three national parks and protective chains of mountains.
 It’s also traditionally one which cares about its environment; it’s protected by the heritage-listed Boulder Bank, a fascinating and striking geological oddity.
-A brand-new bird sanctuary, the Brook Waimarama, takes up the best part of a city valley.

 If you’re not up a mountain appreciating the scenery, it’s best shown off at Tāhunanui, a vast, calm, kid-friendly beach of white sands with a large playground.
 It’s very Nelson: relaxing, attractive, family-friendly, not often crowded, and with lots of food and drink options nearby.
 There’s heaps to do: mini-golf, a giant slide, petting zoo Natureland, bumper boats, kart racing, the Beach Café, BBQ areas, a beach volleyball court, and a pristine ride-on miniature railroad, which offers scenic rides around the beach area for a couple of dollars.